10 Best Tours and Day Trips in Amman

 • Means of transportation: generally, guided experiences offer transfers in comfortable and well-equipped vehicles.
 If you plan to go on your own, there are buses connecting Amman to Bethany.

-Book a visit to the baptism site of Bethany
+Book a tour to the baptism site of Bethany

-3. Discover the Umayyad Desert Castles on a private tour from Amman
+3. Excursion to the Umayyad Desert Castles from Amman

 Umayyad Desert Castle Jordan|©JANVELL